nzhang7/2019-coding-exercises/README.md

 ## Required Question 3

 Files for question 3 may be found in the optimal armor set calc folder.
-Included is a standalone javascript program that displays the result in the console and a docx file that discusses its implementation.
+Included is a standalone javascript program that displays the result in the console and a text file that discusses its implementation.

 ## Option 1 - Front End